-15A NCAC 18A .1944 RESTRICTIVE HORIZONS
+.1944 RESTRICTIVE HORIZONS

-- (a) Soils in which restrictive horizons are three inches or more in thickness and at depths greater than 48 inches below the naturally occurring soil surface shall be considered SUITABLE as to depth to restrictive horizons.
+(a) Soils in which restrictive horizons are three inches or more in thickness and at depths greater than 48 inches below the naturally occurring soil surface shall be considered SUITABLE as to depth to restrictive horizons.
 Soils in which restrictive horizons are three inches or more in thickness and at depths between 36 inches and 48 inches shall be considered PROVISIONALLY SUITABLE as to depth to restrictive horizons.

-Soils in which restrictive horizons are three inches or more in thickness and at depths less than 36 inches shall be considered UNSUITABLE as to depth to restrictive horizons. - (b) Where the site is UNSUITABLE with respect to restrictive horizons, it may be reclassified PROVISIONALLY SUITABLE after an investigation indicates that a modified or alternative system can be installed in accordance with Rules .1956 or .1957 of this Section.
+(b) Where the site is UNSUITABLE with respect to restrictive horizons, it may be reclassified PROVISIONALLY SUITABLE after an investigation indicates that a modified or alternative system can be installed in accordance with Rules .1956 or .1957 of this Section..

-Amended Eff.
+History Note: Statutory Authority G.S.
+130A-335(e); Eff.
+July 1, 1982; Amended Eff.
 January 1, 1990; October 1, 1983.

-15A NCAC 18A .1945 AVAILABLE SPACE
+.1945 AVAILABLE SPACE

-(a) Sites shall have sufficient available space to permit the installation and proper functioning of ground absorption sewage treatment and disposal systems, based upon the square footage of nitrification field required for the long-term acceptance rate determined in accordance with these Rules.
+(a) Sites shall have sufficient available space to permit the installation and proper functioning of ground absorption sewage treatment and disposal systems, based upon the square footage of nitrification field required for the application rate determined in accordance with these Rules.

-- (b) Sites shall have sufficient available space for a repair area separate from the area determined in Paragraph (a) of this Rule.
-The repair area shall be based upon the area of the nitrification field required to accommodate the installation of a replacement system as specified in Rule .1955, .1956, or .1957 of this Section.
-Prior to issuance of the initial Improvement Permit for a site, the local health department shall designate on the permit the original system layout, the repair area, and the type of replacement system. - (c) The repair area requirement of Paragraph (b) of this Rule shall not apply to a lot or tract of land: - (1) which is specifically described in a document on file with the local health department on July 1, 1982, or which is specifically described in a recorded deed or a recorded plat on January 1, 1983; and - (2) which is of insufficient size to satisfy the repair area requirement of Paragraph (b) of this Rule, as determined by the local health department; and - (3) on which a ground absorption sewage treatment and disposal system with a design daily flow of: - (A) no more than 480 gallons is to be installed; or - (B) more than 480 gallons is to be installed if application for an improvement permit which meets the requirements of Rule .1937(c) of this Subchapter is received by the local health department on or before April 1, 1983. - (d) Although a lot or tract of land is exempted under Paragraph (c) from the repair area requirement of Paragraph (b), the maximum feasible area, as determined by the local health department, shall be allocated for a repair area.
+(b) Sites shall have sufficient available space for a repair area equal to the area determined in Rule .1945(a) of this Section.

+(c) The repair area requirement of Paragraph (b) of this Rule shall not apply to a lot or tract of land:

+- (1) which is specifically described in a document on file with the local health department on July 1, 1982, or which is specifically described in a recorded deed or a recorded plat on January 1, 1983; and - (2) which is of insufficient size to satisfy the repair area requirement of Paragraph (b)

+of this Rule, as determined by the local health department; and

+- (3) on which a ground absorption sewage treatment and disposal system with a design daily flow of: - (A) no more than 480 gallons is to be installed; or - (B) more than 480 gallons is to be installed if application for an improvements permit which meets the requirements of Rule .1937(c) of this Subchapter is received by the local health department on or before April 1, 1983.

+(d) Although a lot or tract of land is exempted under Paragraph (c) from the repair area requirement of Paragraph (b), the maximum feasible area, as determined by the local health department, shall be allocated for a repair area.

+History Note: Statutory Authority G.S.
+130A-335(e); Eff.
+July 1, 1982.
 Amended Eff.
-February 1, 1992; July 1, 1983; January 1, 1983.
+July 1, 1983; January 1, 1983.

-15A NCAC 18A .1946 OTHER APPLICABLE FACTORS
+.1946 OTHER APPLICABLE FACTORS

-The site evaluation shall include consideration of any other applicable factors involving accepted public health principles, such as, but need not be limited to:
+The site evaluation should include consideration of any other applicable factors involving accepted public health principles, such as, but need not be limited to: